How to Change Registered Agents in Nevada (NV) in 2025

 How do I change my registered agent in Nevada?

-You need to file a Change of Registered Agent form with the Nevada Secretary of State to change your registered agent.
+To change your registered agent in Nevada, you must file a Statement of Change of Registered Agent with the Nevada Secretary of State.

 Can I change my registered agent online in Nevada?

-Yes, you can change your registered agent online in Nevada using the state’s online business portal.
+Yes, you can change your registered agent online in Nevada through the Secretary of State’s website.

-Is there a fee to change my registered agent in Nevada?
+What is the fee to change a registered agent in Nevada?

-Yes, there is a $35 fee to change your registered agent in Nevada.
+The fee to change a registered agent in Nevada is $60.

-How long does it take to change my registered agent in Nevada?
+How long does it take to process a change of registered agent in Nevada?

-It typically takes 3-5 business days for your registered agent change to be processed in Nevada.
+It typically takes about 1-2 business days to process a change of registered agent in Nevada.

-What happens if I don’t change my registered agent in Nevada?
+What information do I need to provide to change my registered agent in Nevada?

 Can I be my own registered agent in Nevada?